article image

 Even the strongest racking system fails without proper attachment to the structure below.
 Roof attachments transfer loads from the racking system into the building.
 Many installations fail at this stage due to poor execution.

-Ground-mounted systems require strong anchoring as well.
+Ground-mounted systems also require strong anchoring.
 Soil conditions, foundation type, and depth all affect performance.
 Some projects require additional reinforcement to meet local requirements and ensure long-term stability.

 Two workers installing large solar panels on a brown tiled residential roof under a blue sky with clouds.